nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 This allows the user to be visualize his/her client's data to make better business decisions.

+**[Future version]** </br>
+Displaying statistics of the number of properties being sold/bought categorized by their room size to provide insight on the most popular number of rooms in a property.
+Displaying statistics of the prices of properties sold/bought to provide insight on the average property price sold/bought.
+Displaying statistics of lower price and higher price of preferences of clients to provide insight on the average asking price of a property.

 # Documentation, logging, testing, configuration, dev-ops

 This is how we do our [documentation](https://se-education.org/addressbook-level3/Documentation.html).